Answers to common questions about eCredit:

 US History B

-In the past, we used to do an in-person orientation for students and guardians, yet we have now flipped that information into a video format that can be found here (y aqui es el video en espanol).
-We highly encourage students and guardians to view this video in order to understand an overview of eCredit.
+There is a Mandatory Orientation video for parents or guardians that can be found here (y aqui es el video en espanol).
+We encourage students to view this video with their parents/guardians to in order to understand an overview of eCredit.

 How should I choose which class to take in eCredit?

 Make sure you talk with your counselor to determine which class you need to recover.
-You MUST have failed the course and have an F on your transcript to recover the credit. eCredit classes were not created to be taken as first-time courses.
+You MUST have failed the course and have an F on your transcript to recover the credit.
+We do not offer courses as first time credit.

 What do I need to do to register?

-Click on eCredit Registration at the top of the page.
-You may choose Registration in person or online registration.
-You can pay online with a card or check.
-Incomplete payments online will be voided, money reimbursed and the student will not be registered.
+Incomplete payments will be voided and the student will not be registered.
 Registration must be completed before deadline.

 Will I make a good candidate?